otrv4/otrv4/otrv4.md

 ```
 ### Initialization of Double Ratchet

-After the AKE is finished, both side will initialize the first group of root key (R0) and chain key
+After the DAKE is finished, both side will initialize the first group of root key (R0) and chain key
 (C0_0) deriving from SharedSecret.

 ```